 Mark Foster is a partner in Morrison & Foerster’s San Francisco office.
-He focuses on representing public companies, and their directors and officers in securities fraud class actions, shareholder derivative lawsuits, and special investigations.
-Mr. Foster routinely defends clients against investor lawsuits that allege violations of federal and state securities laws, breach of fiduciary duty, and insider trading.
-Mr. Foster has extensive experience with litigation under the Securities Act of 1933, the Securities Exchange Act of 1934, the Private Securities Litigation Reform Act, the Securities Litigation Uniform Standards Act, the California Corporations Code, and Delaware corporate law.
-Mr. Foster has won dispositive pre-trial motions, prevailed on the merits at trial, and preserved victories on appeal.
+His practice centers on representing public companies, and their directors and officers in securities fraud class actions, shareholder derivative lawsuits, and board investigations.
+Mr. Foster routinely defends clients in connection with shareholder lawsuits that allege violations of federal and state securities laws, breach of fiduciary duty, and insider trading.
+Mr. Foster has won dispositive pre-trial motions, defeated preliminary injunctions, prevailed on the merits at trial, and preserved victories on appeal.

-Mr. Foster graduated first in his class from Santa Clara University School of Law, Order of the Coif.
+Before joining Morrison & Foerster, Mr. Foster was a securities litigator at Skadden, Arps, Slate, Meagher & Flom LLP.
+Mr. Foster graduated first in his class from Santa Clara University School of Law, and was elected to the Order of the Coif.
 While in law school, he was a Dean’s Fellow with a full-merit scholarship, served as senior production editor of the Santa Clara Computer High Technology Law Journal, and earned American Jurisprudence Awards in seven subjects.

 Mr. Foster’s representative engagements include the following:

 - The successful defense of Yahoo!
 Inc. and certain of its former directors and officers in connection with allegations relating to alleged false statements and alleged breaches of fiduciary duty.
-After the case was dismissed, Mr. Foster argued the plaintiff’s appeal before the California Court of Appeal for the Sixth District, which affirmed dismissal of the case with prejudice.
+After the case was dismissed, Mr. Foster successfully argued on behalf of defendants before the California Court of Appeal for the Sixth District, which affirmed dismissal of the case with prejudice.
 See Leyte-Vidal v.
 Semel, 220 Cal.App.4th 1001 (2013).

-- The successful defense of a publicly-traded technology company and its former chairman against allegations of civil securities fraud in connection with an initial public offering in a six-week jury trial that resulted in a complete defense verdict;
+- The successful defense of a PepperBall Technologies, a publicly-traded technology company, and its former chairman against allegations of securities fraud in connection with an initial public offering in a six-week jury trial that resulted in a complete defense verdict.

-- The successful defense of directors and officers of one of the world’s largest contact lens manufacturers in a securities class action;
+- The successful defense of directors and officers The Cooper Companies, one of the world’s largest contact lens manufacturers, in a securities class action and derivative litigation.

-- The representation of clients in the defense of shareholder lawsuits challenging mergers and tender offers; and
+- The representation of clients in the defense of shareholder lawsuits challenging mergers and tender offers.

-- The representation of clients in connection with investigations by the Securities and Exchange Commission.
+- The representation of clients in connection with inquiries and investigations by the Securities and Exchange Commission, and FINRA.